niklases/PyPEF/README.md

 `conda activate pypef`  .

-After activating the environment you can install required packages after changing the directory to this PyPEF directory and install required packages with pip (or conda itself:
+After activating the environment you can install required packages after changing the directory to this PyPEF directory and install required packages with pip (or conda itself):

 `python3 -m pip install -r requirements.txt`